-There are at least two ways to analyse society’s greenhouse gas (GHG) emissions: the amount of GHGs emitted per person (GHG per capita), and the amount of GHGs per unit of gross domestic product (GDP) (GHG intensity).
-These indicators show the relationship between the size of Canada’s population and the amount of GHGs emitted; and how efficiently sectors in the economy are restricting GHG emissions while producing goods and services for our consumption.
+There are at least two ways to analyze greenhouse gas (GHG) emissions in Canada: the amount of GHGs emitted per person (GHGs per capita), and the amount of GHGs per unit of gross domestic product (GDP) (GHG intensity).
+These indicators show the relationship between the size of Canada’s population and the amount of GHGs emitted, and how efficiently sectors in the economy are minimizing GHG emissions while producing goods and services for our consumption.

 These improvements can be explained by a number of factors such as more efficient industrial processes, a shift to a more service-based economy and improvements in the emissions associated with energy generation (such as those realized through fuel switching).

-Greenhouse gas emissions per person (GHG per capita) and per unit of GDP (GHG intensity), Canada, 1990 to 2010
+Greenhouse gas emissions per person (GHGs per capita) and per unit of GDP (GHG intensity), Canada, 1990 to 2011

 - National Greenhouse Gas Emissions